Limitations of Ratio Analysis

 Window Dressing

 Ratio analysis uses the information present in the financial statements of a company.
-Management can easily fudge or window dress the financial statements to hide or misrepresent facts.
-Ratio analysis cannot detect this.
+Companies can manipulate their financial statements to improve their ratios, making the company’s financial health appear better than it actually is.
+This can be done by inflating revenues, deferring expenses, or using other accounting tricks.
 If you analyze such a balance sheet or income statement, it will result in wrong conclusions only.
 Window dressing is not an accepted practice, but many companies do indulge in such malpractices to give a false impression to their investors.

 E.g., a company may delay paying its creditors at the end of a financial year.
 This way, the company can show more cash balance on its balance sheet.
 This is the simplest form of window dressing.